loriking/loriking/README.md

  # DevOps Journey 🚀

 ## Hi, I'm Lori 👋
-Aspiring DevOps Engineer | Cloud Enthusiast | Automation Fanatic
+Aspiring DevOps Engineer | Cloud Enthusiast |

 ### About Me
 - 🌐 DevOps Enthusiast with a passion for cloud-native technologies